galafis/ibm-ai-engineering-capstone/README.md

 ### 📊 Overview

-This project represents the capstone work for the **IBM AI Engineering Professional Certificate**, demonstrating advanced competencies in inteligência artificial, deep learning e engenharia de modelos.
-The developed platform offers a complete solution with modelos de IA avançados, computer vision e processamento de linguagem natural.
+This project represents the capstone work for the **IBM AI Engineering Professional Certificate**, demonstrating advanced competencies in artificial intelligence, deep learning, and model engineering.
+The developed platform offers a complete solution with advanced AI models, computer vision, and natural language processing.

 **Developed by:** Gabriel Demetrios Lafis
 **Certification:** IBM AI Engineering Professional Certificate